Myster-Pmf/Sellcraft/README.md

 ### 4. Vercel Deployment

 The `vercel.json` file in the root directory is used for deploying the project to Vercel.
-It configures the serverless function for the backend.
+It configures both the frontend (now in the root) and the serverless function for the backend.
 This file is not directly used for local development.